Azure/SimuLand/1_prepare/configureM365Defender.md

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_03_mcas_connected_apps.png)

-5.	click on the three dots to the right of the `Office 365` application to edit its settings.
+5. Click on the three dots to the right of the `Office 365` application to edit its settings.
 Make sure your settings look like the image below.
 They should be set by default.

 ![](../resources/images/prepare/configureM365Defender/2021-05-05_04_mcas_connect_office_365.png)